plum-umd/redexer/README.md

 occasional class that gets stuck in a loop during instrumentation.
 When this script finds a class that crashes, it adds it to the skip file and continues from where it left off.
-Once withTimeout has terminated, there will be a file called {apk name}-skip.txt in the data directory, which can be used to build a fully-instrumented app for that apk.
+Once withTimeout has terminated, there will be a file called \[apk name\]-skip.txt in the data directory, which can be used to build a fully-instrumented app for that apk.
 To use withTimeout, simply call